 They can help reduce your time in the gym

 Look, you guys want to maximize gains while spending as little time working out as possible, right?
-Trust me, a 45-60 minute workout primarily composed of compound exercises is always much more intensive than 2-hour workout primarily composed of isolation exercises.
+Trust me, a 45-60 minute workout primarily composed of compound exercises is always much more intensive than a 2-hour workout primarily composed of isolation exercises.

 For example, if you do 3 or 4 sets of the barbell back squat, your body will get tired more quickly than it would be if you do 3 or 4 sets of the leg extension.